 Support for Slackware

 One of the best places to get, and offer, support for Slackware is on the Linux Questions Forum.
 Another is the Slackware Documentation Project.
 There's a LOT of information about Slackware out there on the Internet.
-Slackware is, after all, +20 years old (almost as old as the Internet itself) but it's still extremely well supported by the developers and has a very active, vibrant, and engaging community.
+Slackware is, after all, +20 years old (almost as old as the Internet itself) and is extremely well supported by the developers with a very active and helpful community.

 Anything else of interest about Slackware?

 There's 1,256,831.5 other interesting things about Slackware that we're not going to get into here.
 The best thing to do if you're curious is to try it for yourself!

 As a reliable, stable, dependable, and secure Linux system, Slackware fits the bill in every respect.
 Although it's not the first Linux distribution you're likely to recommend to new users, Slackware is not that difficult to get to grips with and has fantastic support online and a great following of very passionate users and hardcore supporters (a.k.a.
 Slackers).